slipslop/mock-rest-api/v1/README.md

 PUT persons/:id

 NOTE:
-You might need to change the code at person.php on line 27, in order to get the correct id.
+You might need to change the code at person.php on line 31 and 32, in order to get the correct id.